MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/returncontexttypes/ns-returncontexttypes-_net_fragment_return_context.md

 ### -field Handle

 A handle to a driver-allocated context space structure.
-This member is optional and is only used in the receive data path.

 For more information about receive path capabilities, see [**NET_ADAPTER_RX_CAPABILITIES**](../netadapter/ns-netadapter-_net_adapter_rx_capabilities.md).